baaka-io/Anime/README.md

 ### Frontend

-I will be using vuejs and vuetify for the frontend.
-Vuex won't be needed because I don't really have any state to save.
+I will be using reactjs (hooks) together with redux for the frontend.
-The frontend will have a nice looking ui that aligns with the material design specification.
+I am still not sure with UI library to use for styles.
+(Bulma, Material, ...)

 ### Backend